Rameh: State of Israel

 Rameh was captured by Israeli forces from the Golani Brigade without resistance on 30 October 1948 following Operation Hiram.
 Another Israeli unit entered the village during the next day and expelled 1,000 of its Muslim and Christian inhabitants on the threat of death, though the Druze were allowed to remain.
 The historian Benny Morris surmises that the expulsion order may have been driven by local Druze pressure to expel Rameh's Christians or a punitive response to the public support from one of Rameh's leading Christian notables, Father Yakub al-Hanna, for Fawzi al-Qawuqji, the leader of the Arab Liberation Army (ALA), one of the principal Arab forces in the Galilee during the 1948 Arab-Israeli war.
-The Israeli unit departed the village on 5 November and Rameh's expelled residents returned to the village after having camped out in the surrounding wadis (dry river beds) and caves.
-Their return was likely enabled by the intervention of the Israeli officer Ben Dunkelman of the 7th Brigade, who protested the expulsion order.
+Part of the expelled Christians camped out in the surrounding wadis (dry river beds) and caves, while others trekked up toward Jabal Jarmaq (Mount Meiron), stopping at al-Sahla (the plain) outside Beit Jann.
+There, Druze elders from Beit Jann and Buqei'a assisted them and contacted Jabr Muadi, a Druze notable from Yarka connected with the government, who intervened on their behalf.
+The Israeli unit departed the village on 5 November and Rameh's expelled residents returned to the village.
+According to Morris, their return was likely enabled by the intervention of the Israeli officer Ben Dunkelman of the 7th Brigade, who protested the expulsion order, while Adel Manna credits the Druze notables who similarly assisted Muslim villages in the same valley.

 Many Christians expelled from the captured village of Iqrit settled in Rameh.
+Dozens of Muslims from nearby Kafr Inan were expelled by the Israeli authorities to Rameh, where they set up temporary shelters on the barren al-Dabba hilltop at Rameh's western entry, away from the village homes.
+Beginning in the 1960s, they were permitted to construct permanent houses there.

 In 1954 a local council was appointed to administer Rameh's local affairs.
 Members of the 13-council were elected for the first time in 1959.
 In 1989 Fathinah Hana was elected head of Rameh's local council, one of three Arab women elected heads of municipal or local councils in Israel, the other two being Samiyah Hakhim in Nazareth and Nahidah Shehadeh in Kafr Yasif; before them, only one Arab woman in Israel had been elected to the position, Violet Khoury of Kafr Yasif in 1979–1988.

-Rameh is home of the Abu Latifs, a Druze crime family which operate mainly in the north, and one of main three Arab crime organizations in Israel.
+Rameh is home of the Abu Latif clan, a Druze crime family which operate mainly in the north, and one of main Arab crime organizations in Israel.